Podmev/FolderTextSearch/README.md

 ## <a id="roadmap"></a> Roadmap (unordered)

+- Optimize progress on last steps when it is 99,99 %
+- Optimize saving index for less than one file, so search can be even faster
 - Saving and loading index on disk, making it persistent
     - on request
     - automatic by time